DylanLawless/DylanLawless.github.io/_topic/genomic_analysis/6_network_analysis.md

 acceptor, splice donor, or splice region; an inframe insertion or deletion; a start lost, stop gained, or stop retained, or according to VEP an GnomAD frequency unknown, &lt;=0.01, or with clinical significance 'path'.
-VCFhacks [@vcfhacks2015Parry] was used for cohort-specific filtering retained functional variants that were present in at least one case but absent in controls (for case-driven PPI clustering).
+VCFhacks {% cite vcfhacks2015Parry} was used for cohort-specific filtering retained functional variants that were present in at least one case but absent in controls (for case-driven PPI clustering).
 The same criteria were used to also collect functional